networkoptix/nx_open/func_tests/readme.txt

-This is functional tests for nx witness server.
+This is functional tests for Network Optix Media Server and its customizations.

 See
 https://networkoptix.atlassian.net/wiki/display/SD/Functional+test+environment
 for HOWTO use them

+Run `bootstrap.sh` to prepare environment.

 To run these functional tests following requirements must be met:
 * python-opencv, virtualbox and vagrant >= 1.8 packages are installed: